N0E-P/NFT_detector/README.md

 <h1>How to start the bot:</h1>

-1. Fork this repo and go on replit.com.
+1. Fork this repo.

-2. Paste theses 2 commands in the shell:

-   npm install moralis

-   npm init -y && npm i --save-dev node@16 && npm config set prefix=$(pwd)/node_modules/node && export PATH=$(pwd)/node_modules/node/bin:$PATH
+2. Create a new moralis server

-3. Add a secret environment variable named "token" with the password of your discord bot, in replit.
+3. Add a .env with your discord bot token, your dapp server url and your dapp appId

-4. Click the run button.
+4. Paste theses 3 commands in the shell:

-5. Then, if you've not done it yet, make sure this bot stay online by going on uptimerobot.com and by pasting the https address of the bot.
+   yarn

+   moralis-admin-cli watch-cloud-folder --moralisApiKey ?????? --moralisApiSecret ?????? --moralisSubdomain ??????.usemoralis.com --autoSave 1 --moralisCloudfolder ??????

+   yarn start

+5. Try the bot on your server

 **Thank you for using NFT detector!** :grin::thumbsup:

 `Created by N0E-P`

----

-yarn

-moralis-admin-cli watch-cloud-folder --moralisApiKey ###### --moralisApiSecret ###### --moralisSubdomain ######.usemoralis.com --autoSave 1 --moralisCloudfolder "C:\Code\NFT_detector\cloud"

-yarn start